The best sex comedies on Netflix

 He delves into the psychology behind certain taboos and practices – emphasising that love, affection, communication, and empathy are all key to a satisfying sexual relationship.

-The series also delves into tough issues for modern teens like consent, abortion, homophobia, transphobia, and online shaming – exploring them all in a caring and intelligent way.
+The series also delves into tough issues for modern teens like consent, abortion, homophobia, and online shaming – exploring them all in a caring and intelligent way.
 It’s about as far away from American Pie as it’s possible to get.

-Read our 5-star review of the series
+Read our 5-star review of season one.

 Lovesick covers the main anxieties of being in your twenties: unrequited love, the pressure to commit or marry, bitter sexual exploits, and disappointing dates.
 It finds comedy and drama in the trials of the twenty-something.